- 1 INTRODUCTION:

 METHOD AND METHODOLOGY:

-In this project, we are going to learn about a corporate bank works by collecting data by actually visiting a branch of a corporate bank in town.
+In this project, we are going to learn about a corporate bank that works by collecting data by actually visiting a branch of a corporate bank in town.

 Primary data is data gathered for the first time by the researcher.
-It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
+It is the raw form of data and thoroughly studied and hence, a helpful tool for secondary data.
 Here the method used for the collection of primary data is a visit to the actual place.

 I will be using more of an actual visit to the corporate bank branch to collect the data for this project.
 The primary source of data is through visiting the corporate bank and observing their work environment, learning their work, Types of things their employees do and observing the number of services provided by them